nottrobin/docs/src/en/charms-working-with-units.md

 juju run "uptime" --application=mysql
 ```

-!!!
-Note:
+[note]
 When using `juju run` with the `--application` option, keep in mind
 that whichever command you pass will run on *every unit* of that application.
 When using `juju run` with the `--machine` option, the command is run as the
 `root` user on the remote machine.
+[/note]

 When used in combination with certain applications you can script certain tasks.
 For instance, in the 'hadoop' charm you can use `juju run` to initiate a